rsdoiel/antenna/journalism.md

 date: 2025-04-16, from: The Daily Trojan (USC Student Newspaper)

-<p>A vote to remove speaker of the senate Elijah Barnes is scheduled for April 22.</p>
+<p>A vote to remove speaker of the senate Elija Barnes is scheduled for April 22.</p>
 <p>The post <a href="https://dailytrojan.com/2025/04/16/usg-programming-assembly/">USG cuts programming assembly budgets by 12%</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>